 If you are interested in a customized impact screen, please let us know.

-As an investor, you can make your money work for you and the community.
+Purchase an Impact Note to make your money work for you and the community.

-LIIF invests in community partners that deliver improved health outcomes, higher educational attainment, and lifetime earnings increases to low-income people.
+Our partners deliver improved health outcomes, higher educational attainment, and lifetime earnings increases to low-income people.